ngxs/store/publication/2019-10-21_announcing_ngxs_3_6/article.md

 export class AppModule {}
 ```

-Therefore, it is not reliable, since you can change the name of the state and forget to change it in the configuration.
-Now you just need to pass the reference to the state class and the plugin will automatically use the state name.
+Now you can use the State Class:
 ```ts
 @NgModule({
   imports: [